twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

 Signing up is as easy as clicking the "Sign Up" button on https://travis-ci.org.
 As I mentioned earlier, Travis integrates almost seamlessly with GitHub, so much so that you can sign into to Travis using your GitHub account.

 #### Connecting the GitHub repository to Travis
 Once logged in, visit your profile page.
 There, you'll see a list of all public repositories in your account.
 To connect the Widen/fullstack-react repository to Travis (which holds the code for our names app), I visited _my_ account page in Travis, found the GitHub repo in the list of my projects, and clicked on the slider to "activate" the project.
-It should look something like this:
+After doing that, my project entry in the list looked like this:

 <img src="{{base}}/images/travis-activate-repo.png" width="400" />